Nursing Ausbildung in Germany For International Students (2026 Guide)

 Technical University of Munich (TUM)

-Furthermore, TUM combines healthcare innovation, research, and advanced nursing courses with vocational training to prepare students to become nursing specialists.
+TUM combines healthcare innovation, research, and advanced nursing courses with vocational training to prepare students to become nursing specialists.

 Study Nursing in Germany: Courses and Degrees